aitor72/Seobiro/README.md

 ## Security

-If you discover any security related issues, please email soy@aitor.me instead of using the issue tracker.
+If you discover any security related issues, please email soy[at]aitor.me instead of using the issue tracker.

 ## Credits